twendt/oauth2_proxy/docs/2_auth.md

 NOTE: This provider doesn't support Azure Active Directory (v1.0) endpoints.

-NOTE: If `--azure-permitted-groups` is not specified, all logged users are authorized
+NOTE: If `--azure-permitted-groups` is not specified, all users in the configured Azure tenant are authorized

 NOTE: If a user is a member of a large number of groups, the ID token may become larger and be unable to be stored within a single cookie.
 It is recommended to use Redis for session storage with Azure.